ZeroX-DG/moon/components/html/README.md

 ![](https://mermaid.ink/img/eyJjb2RlIjoic2VxdWVuY2VEaWFncmFtXG5cdERPTSB0cmVlIGNvbnN0cnVjdG9yLT4-K1Rva2VuaXplcjogSGVsbG8gdG9rZW5pemVyLCBjYW4geW91IGdpdmUgbWUgdGhlIG5leHQgdG9rZW4_XG4gIFRva2VuaXplci0-Pi1ET00gdHJlZSBjb25zdHJ1Y3RvcjogWWVwLCBoZXJlIHlvdSBhcmU6IFRhZ09wZW4oaHRtbClcblx0XHRcdFx0XHQiLCJtZXJtYWlkIjp7InRoZW1lIjoiZGVmYXVsdCJ9LCJ1cGRhdGVFZGl0b3IiOmZhbHNlfQ)

 ## DOM Tree construction
 When the tokenizer emit a new token, it's processed by the DOM tree constructor to create a tree of DOM nodes using the received tokens.
-If the tokenizer said it received a script, the DOM tree construction stage will be paused/blocked before the JavaScript code execution is finished.
+If the tokenizer said it received a script, the DOM tree construction stage will be paused/blocked until the JavaScript code execution is finished.
+After all resources has been fetched, CSSOM is constructed and all JavaScript is executed, the DOM tree will be returned and ready for rendering.

 ## Read more
 - [Building the DOM faster: speculative parsing, async, defer and preload][2]